SirMotte/FGU-GM-Icon-Replacer/README.md

  This small add on enables the user to exchange their GM Icon within fantasy grounds with a custom graphic.

  In oder to do so, you must open up the extension file and replace the GM_Icon.png withing the PNGs folder with your custom asset.
  Keep in mind, that the asset you choose is best used with a resolution not larger than 42x42px.
-I recommend using 32x32px if you're using my [Dark Theme]   (https://github.com/SirMotte/FGU-Theme-Hearth).
+I recommend using 32x32px if you're using my [Dark Theme](https://github.com/SirMotte/FGU-Theme-Hearth).
  If you would like to use the folden frame that the standard icon uses, I've included templates for you to make use of within your favourite image editing  software.

 ## Installation & Cusomization